 Solved!
-What to Do About Sulfur Smell in the House
+What to Do About a Sulfur Smell in the House

 Track down the source of that “rotten eggs” odor ASAP.
-If it's not as serious as a gas leak, you may be able to eliminate the foul fumes with one of these five methods.
+If it's not as serious as a gas leak, these other five issues may be to blame.

 Q: Recently, I’ve noticed a vague sulfur smell in my house.
 It comes and goes, and I’m not sure where it’s coming from.
 Is there a way I can pinpoint the source?
 It’s rather unpleasant, and I’d like to figure out what’s causing it so I can get rid of it.

 A: Safety first!
 If you have any natural gas or propane appliances in your home, such as a water heater, furnace, or stove, leave the premises immediately and call your local gas utility or the fire department.

 Natural gas and propane are odorless, but gas companies inject them with a chemical called mercaptan that gives them a sulfur smell—like rotten eggs—to alert residents to a gas leak.

 A small gas leak could be creating the occasional foul odor you’re noticing, so don’t take any chances.
 Any time you notice a sulfur smell, suspect a gas leak first.

 Once called, the utility company or fire department will come right out and test your home.
 If they find a gas leak, they’ll shut off the gas and you’ll have to engage a licensed plumber that specializes in repairing gas lines to fix the problem before the gas can be turned on.

 Once you’ve completely ruled out the possibility of a gas leak, know that there are other potential causes for the sulfur smell in the house.
 You can remedy some yourself; others require the assistance of a professional.